adejacques/ms-handsonlab01/docs/workshop.md

 ### 🚀 Check the message stored in the CosmosDB

-First, let's upload a new file to the `xxx-xxx-xxx` container of the `xxx-xxx-xxx` Storage Account to simulate a booking.
+First, let's upload a new file to the `flightbookings` container of the `cdbhandsonlabinoday01` Storage Account to simulate a booking.
 You can download the JSON file from here: [Download file](assets/sample_flightbooking.json)

 <div class="task" data-title="Tasks">

-> Upload the file in the Storage Account and check the message in CosmosDB :
+> Upload the file in the Storage Account :
->- Navigate to the Storage Account `xxx-xxx-xxx`.
+>- Navigate to the Storage Account `sahandsonlabinoday01`.
 >- In the left-hand menu, click on `Storage browser` and select `Blob containers`.
 >- Click on the `input` container.
 >- From the top-menu bar, click on the `Upload` button, click on `Browse for files` and select the `sample_flightbooking.json` file from your Storage Explorer.